 Yup, you got that right; the user gets the code through the pop-up!

 This makes it so much easier for our customer to just copy the code and immediately go to the cart to use it.

 Next up, Sumo allows you to create a welcome email and send it right away when someone enters his email.

-This is an optional step and totally depends whether you would like Sumo to take care of your welcome email.
+This is an optional step and totally depends on whether you would like Sumo to take care of your welcome email.

 You could definitely use Sumo’s Welcome email.
 Although why use Sumo when you can use an email marketing and automation software like Moosend to not only automate your Welcome Email but send out amazing newsletters with special offers?

 Now you will have to set up the frequency of the pop-up.

 For now, you will want to leave the default settings aside due to lack of performance indicators such as average time people spend on your store or the bounce rate.